abustany/flouze/README.md

 After the native libraries are built, the normal Flutter commands can be used from the `mobile/` folder to run/develop/debug the application.

+## Sentry

+The mobile application can be configured to report crashes to Sentry (for now in the Dart part only, the Rust part needs to be done).
+To do so, place your Sentry DSN in `mobile/assets/sentry_dsn.txt`, and rebuild the application.